andycroll/andycroll.com/_posts/2023/2023-02-27-consider-find_each-for-active-record-assocation-loops.md

 ## Why not?

-If you need to see the records in a particular order, `.find_each` doesn't support that, it only uses the primary key.
-For this reason, `find_each` doesn’t work reliably if your model has a UUID primary key, as UUIDs aren’t sequential.
+If you need to see the records in a particular order, `.find_each` doesn't support that, it only uses the primary key to sort during the loop.
+Also for this reason, `find_each` doesn’t work reliably if your model has a UUID primary key, as UUIDs aren’t sequential.
 This means that it’s possible to skip records if new data is being added while you’re looping.
+(Thanks [Iain](https://ruby.social/@iainbeeston/109936096436381721))

 If you need to modify the records in place, this sort of looping isn’t ideal.
 For example, if you’re running an `#update` on each record, you’ll be executing _a lot_ of queries.
 Instead consider more appropriate methods for bulk updating methods, such as `#update_all`.